luvoid/COM3D2-All-Bout-Bones/wiki/Meidoify-a-Character.md

 _It is highly recommended to make **unique** backups before using large operators.
 You never know when you'll want to go back to a specific step._

 _Character_ refers to the non-CM3D2 model that you want to import, and _CM3D2 body_ is the imported stock CM3D2 body model.

+There is also an [uncommentated tutorial video](Meidoify-a-Character.md#Uncommentated-Tutorial-Video) at the end.

 ### Step 1: Import to Blender
 * Get your choice of CM3D2 Body model imported into blender.
 (Or you could `body001` or `T-Pose body` from the add object menu)